As an Amazon Associate we earn a small commission from qualifying purchases.

 My old slog through the gym doesn’t hold a candle to it, and if it weren’t for all the change we’ve been through in 2020, I would’ve never discovered it.

-My kids often come with me, riding their bikes while I run, so we can all get some fresh air together.
+My kids often come with me, riding their bikes while I run, so we can all get some fresh air together and provide each other with encouragement and praise as we stay healthy.

 I’ve said this before, and I’ll say it again: I don’t believe 2020 is the new normal.